Canon M100 vs SX410

 It is notable that the M100 offers wifi support, while the SX410 does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The M100 is a recent model that features in the current product line-up of Canon.
-In contrast, the SX410 has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the SX410 was succeeded by the Canon SX420.
+Both the M100 and the SX410 have been discontinued, but can regularly be found used on eBay.
+The SX410 was replaced by the Canon SX420, while the M100 was followed by the Canon M200.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon M100 better than the Canon SX410 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.